AdityaGanguly/cryptonite_taskphase_aditya/Pondering PATH.md

 10)hacker@path~adding-commands:~$ /challenge/run
 ```
 ### Explanation:
+(i felt this challenge to be really hard and did a lot of hit and trials so there might be some unneccessary codes)

 I used command 1 to create the win file.
-I used command 2 to add the /home/hacker directory to the PATH variable.
+I used command 2 to add the /home/hacker directory to the PATH variable(referred to the resourses section from pwn.college)
 I used command 3 to see what directories are present in the PATH variable and from command 4 found that cat is in /run/workspace/bin.
-Used command 5 to put the cat /flag command in win.
+I used command 5 to put the cat /flag command in win.
-Used chmod to make win executable as seen in command 8.
+Then i used chmod to make the win file executable as seen in command 8.
-Used command 10 and got the flag.
+Finally i used command 10 and got the flag.
 ### Flag:
 >pwn.college{w3mLxFjE7vTeAHUk2eOkoM_lBbO.dZzNyUDL0cDM1czW}
 # HIJACKING COMMANDS